 She was on the ball.

-Colorful metaphors, slang, and sarcasm may be more difficult to pick up by those with autism.
-They can be extremely confusing.
+Colorful metaphors, slang, and sarcasm may be very confusing or more difficult to pick up by those with autism as well.

 Speaking of Asperger's, however, I was surprised to learn a couple months ago that Asperger's Syndrome is technically defunct and is no longer considered a separate condition.